World War 1 | National Library of Australia (NLA)

 Topics in this module

-The timeline presents information about the lead up to World War I and Australia’s contributions to the war effort, through newspaper articles and newsmaps.
-A brief summary has been provided for the main campaigns that the Australian Imperial Force was involved in, as well as a detailed list of significant battles.
+The timeline explores the lead-up to World War I and Australia’s role in the war, using newspaper articles and newsmaps.
+It includes short summaries of the main campaigns involving the Australian Imperial Force and a detailed list of key battles.

 A caricature map of Europe with each country depicted as an angler having various levels of success in hooking colonies.